balute/Hello-world/README.md

 # Hello-world

-My name is Barbara Santiago
+My name is Bárbara Santiago

 I  wish to learn as much as I can...

 Saying HELLO WORLD is not as easy as it sounds...